RSF-pixel/Decoded/README.md

 # Decoded
 #
 #
-# A unity game based on a speedrun formula devolped on Programação 1
+# A unity game based on a speedrun formula developed on Programação 1